 Peri-bottles are awesome.
 I used these a lot for both pregnancies!
 It’s quite simple to use, you take warm water and you spray your lady parts after you use the bathroom.

 It helps keep the area clean without you irritating it with toilet paper!
-It’s also amazing to have because it is so small and discrete, no one will know you have it in your purse (or diaper bag).
+It’s also amazing to have because it is so small and discreet, no one will know you have it in your purse (or diaper bag).

 WATER BOTTLE TO STAY HYDRATED